WalkingMachine/wm_nlu/README.md

-pip install -U scikit-learn scipy sklearn-crfsuite --user python -m spacy download en_core_web_md python -m spacy link en_core_web_md en
+pip install -U scikit-learn scipy sklearn-crfsuite --user python -m spacy download en_core_web_md python -m spacy link en_core_web_md en cd WORSKPACE/src/wm_nlu/ pip install -r requirements.txt
 ```
+### NOTE
+* The last two commands are only required if you get a "bad input shape" error.
+* It is because of the wrong version of scikit-learn.

 ### For the SPR challenge
 * Wonderland is needed to run the SPR challenge
 * Follow https://github.com/walkingmachine/wonderland#installation for the installation